GoogleCloudPlatform/cluster-toolkit/README.md

 ### Cloud credentials on your workstation

-You can generate cloud credentials attached to your Google Cloud account at the command using the following command:
+You can generate cloud credentials associated with your Google Cloud account using the following command:

 ```shell
 gcloud auth application-default login